| Safe Haskell | None |

 appliesTo :: T Core -> ID -> Player -> Target -> Bool #

-board id pSpot target holds iff player at pSpot
+board id pSpot target holds iff player at pSpot can play card id

 on target